ScottLogic/blog/_posts/2025-09-08-leveraging-copilot-for-refactoring.md

 ## Narrowing Context

-If the conversion is simple.
-Then we can even apply this to multiple files at once.
+If the conversion is simple, then we can even apply this to multiple files at once.
 We can toggle the chat slide and add files/folders as context.
 Sometimes we don't the entire context of the project certain tasks.
-Ideally we want to use fewer resources/tokens.
-Which is where the "add context" option comes in handy.
+Ideally we want to use fewer resources/tokens, which is where the "add context" option comes in handy.
 We can prompt something like "Apply this new page object to relevant e2e files".
 By default files we have open will be included in context.

 In practice the steps are: